Reignite Melbourne

 How we celebrated 2018

-We shwed pride
+We showed pride

 The Melbourne flag was raised, cupcakes demolished and Enterprize Wharf's pylons rattled to help mark our city's 183rd birthday on 30 August 2018.